+The firewall is responsible for managing and securing the flow of network traffic.
 The first security element for incoming packets is a check of the enabled source IP addresses and destination ports.
-There is an independent IPv4 and IPv6 firewall since there is dual stack IPv4 and IPv6 implemented in the router.
-If you click the Firewall item in the Configuration menu on the left, it will expand to IPv4 and IPv6 optionsm and you can click IPv6 to enable and configure the IPv6 firewall - see Figure below.
-The configuration fields have the same meaning in the IPv4 Firewall Configuration and IPv6 Firewall Configuration forms.
+The router implements an independent IPv4 and IPv6 firewall, as it supports dual-stack IPv4 and IPv6.

+If you click the Firewall item in the Configuration menu on the left, it will expand to IPv4, IPv6, and Sites submenus.

+Figure 43 shows the default configuration page for IPv6 firewall configuration.
+The configuration fields have the same meaning in both the IPv4 Firewall Configuration and IPv6 Firewall Configuration forms.
+As shown in the figure, the first record in the IPv6 forwarded packets configuration is the default firewall rule for NAT64.
+This rule is disabled by default.
+Note that the NAT64 interface should be enabled at Configuration \rightarrow NAT \rightarrow IPv6 \rightarrow Enable NAT64.

-Figure 44: Firewall Configuration - IPv6 Firewall
+Figure 43: Firewall Configuration - IPv6 Firewall

 The first section of the configuration form specifies the incoming firewall policy.
-If the Enable filtering of incoming packets check box is unchecked, all incoming packets are accepted.
-If checked, and a packet comes from the WAN interface, then the router forwards this packet to the INPUT iptable chain.
+If the Enable filtering of incoming packets checkbox is unchecked, all incoming packets are accepted.
+If checked, and a packet comes from the WAN interface, the router forwards this packet to the INPUT iptable chain.
 When the INPUT chain accepts the packet, and there is a rule matching this packet with the Action set to allow, the router accepts the packet.
 The packet is dropped if an INPUT rule is unavailable or the Action is set to deny.

 You can specify the rules for IP addresses, protocols, and ports to allow or deny access to the router and internal network behind the router.
-It is possible to specify up to sixteen rules when each rule can be enabled/disabled by ticking the checkbox on the left of the rule row.
+It is possible to specify up to sixteen rules, where each rule can be enabled/disabled by ticking the checkbox on the left of the rule row.
 Please note that the incoming rules are applied to the WAN interface only.

-See Chapter 3.7.1 to see the priority rules for the WAN interfaces.
-See Table 33 for the incoming definition table description.
+For details on the priority rules for the WAN interfaces, refer to Chapter 3.7.1.
+See Table 34 for the incoming definition table description.

 Item Description Source IP address the rule applies to.
 Use IPv4 address in IPv4 Firewall Configuration and IPv6 address in IPv6 Firewall Configuration.
 Protocol Specifies the protocol the rule applies to: all - The rule applies to all protocols.
 TCP - The rule applies to TCP protocol.
 UDP - The rule applies to UDP protocol.
 GRE - The rule applies to GRE protocol.
-ESP - The rule applies to ESP protocol.
-ICMP/ICMPv6 - The rule applies to ICMP protocol.
+ESP - The rule applies to ESP protocol. • ICMP/ICMPv6 - The rule applies to ICMP protocol.
 In IPv6 Firewall Configuration there is the ICMPv6 option.
 Target Port(s) The port numbers range allowing access to the router.
 Enter the initial and final port numbers separated by the hyphen mark.
 One static port is allowed as well.
-Action Specifies the rule - the type of action the router performs: • allow - The router allows the packets to enter the network. • deny - The router denies the packets from entering the network.
+Action Specifies the rule - the type of action the router performs: allow - The router allows the packets to enter the network. deny - The router denies the packets from entering the network.
 Description Description of the rule.

-Table 33: Filtering of Incoming Packets
+Table 34: Filtering of Incoming Packets